Your top 10 Nutribullet questions answered

 But not all blenders are made equal.
 When we test blenders, we challenge them to liquidise different combinations of frozen and fresh fruit, tough root ginger, dairy, leafy greens and nuts for smoothies, as well as making soup and pesto.
 Smoothies are drained through a fine sieve to see how much is left unblended.

-We've actually found some blenders that do a better job than any of the Nutribullets, so check out our blender reviews to see how blenders from well-known brands compare, including Kenwood, Morphy Richards, Nutri Ninja and Sage.
+We've actually found some blenders that do a better job than any of the Nutribullets, so check out our to see how blenders from well-known brands compare, including Kenwood, Morphy Richards, Nutri Ninja and Sage.

 Nutribullet's aren't cheap – they range from £65 to around £150 depending on the model, putting them in the mid to upper price range for a blender, although some super-premium blenders from brands such as Vitamix and Blendtec can cost more than £500.